tentone/nunuStudio/README.md

 	- Program rendering settings (Antialiasing, Shadows)
 	- Text3D now supports line break with '\n'
 	- Text3D panel can be used to edit multiline text
+	- Program stores pointer to nunu app (program.app)
+	- Added program.sendDataApp and app.setOnDataReceived for app/page communication
+	- Renamed NunuRuntime to NunuApp (Makes more sense)

 ### Runtime
 - nunuStudio apps are meant to be used inside web pages